alexolpe/alexolpe/README.md

 🔻 My current interest is signal/audio/image processing

-🔻 You can reach me at [LinkedIn](https://www.linkedin.com/in/alex-olive-pellicer/)
+🔻 You can reach me on [LinkedIn](https://www.linkedin.com/in/alex-olive-pellicer/)